You’ve brainstormed your perfect video idea, spent hours filming the content, and now you have the raw footage in your hands.

 Learning how to edit videos faster can be a game changer.
+I know it was for me.

 You could boost your productivity as a freelance video editor and make more money editing videos.